compose-spec/compose-spec/05-services.md

 container_name: my-web-container
 ```

-Compose implementation MUST NOT scale a service beyond one container if the Compose file specifies a
+Compose does not scale a service beyond one container if the Compose file specifies a
 `container_name`.
 Attempting to do so MUST result in an error.

 If present, `container_name` SHOULD follow the regex format of `[a-zA-Z0-9][a-zA-Z0-9_.-]+`